inca/cx-site/src/main/webapp/pages/orm.md

 joins in relational databases, consider spending some time to learn a bit about them.
 A good place to start will be the [Join_(SQL) article on Wikipedia][joins-wiki].

-Joins allow you to build queries between several associated relations:
+Joins allow you to build queries which span across several associated relations:

     lang:scala
     val co = Country as "co"